William Darell (clergyman): Biography

 Darell was born into the ancient Darell family of Calehill, Little Chart, Kent who remained loyal to the Catholic Church after the English Reformation; nothing more is known of his early life.
 He first appears in the historical record when he is presented to the rectory of Little Chart in 1546.
 By 1548, he had the benefice of St Andrew's, Droitwich, Worcestershire; thereafter he found himself in the rectories of Milton-next-Gravesend, Kent in 1549 and Chawton, Hampshire in 1553.
 When Elizabeth came to the throne in 1558, Darell was living in Lenham, Kent.

 On both 23 September 1553 and 24 March 1554, Darell was assigned to take over the third prebend of Canterbury Cathedral, Kent from the previous incumbent Robert Goldeston.
 Darell also attended Oxford University, where he graduated BA on 24 April 1554 and MA on 29 May 1554.
 At Canterbury, Darell was among five-person chapter who elected Matthew Parker to the Archbishopric of Canterbury.
 He was tasked with announcing the chapter's decision and presenting it to Parker for his approval.
 Darell thereafter advanced through the ranks of the Cathedral, becoming subdean in 1560.
 Under Archbishop Parker, Darell was among those encouraged in antiquarianism.
 He authored a work on the castles of Kent, entitled Castra in campo Cantiano ab antiquo aedita nobilium ope et diligentia, dedicated to his patron, William Brooke, 10th Baron Cobham, lord of the Manor of Cobham, Kent and Lord Warden of the Cinque Ports.
 Darell was also a diligent collector of manuscripts.
 Among his collection was a copy of the Flores Historiarum, a Latin chronicle of English history, with 14th-century additions, formerly in the collection of John Bale; a 15th-century copy of the medieval Brut Chronicle; and a 15th-century collection on the heraldry of the Irish nobility.

-Darell also received preferment elsewhere while at Canterbury, serving as the chancellor of Bangor University from 1565 to 1570 and (for a short time) the prebend of Flixton in 1568.
+Darell also received preferment elsewhere while at Canterbury.
+He seems to have received an MA in 1564, after a residency at Corpus Christi College, Cambridge, perhaps thanks to his connection with Archbishop Parker.
+However no such MA degree has been found in Cambridge records.
+He served as the chancellor of Bangor from 1565 to 1570 and was, for a short time in 1568, the prebend of Flixton.
 He meanwhile received the rectories of Upper Hardres, Kent (1559), of Lower Hardres (1561), and of Kingweston, Somerset, (1564), as well as the vicarages of Monkton, Kent (1562) and of Benenden, Kent (1563).
 Darell gained favour at court, and was one of Elizabeth's chaplains by 1564.
 In 1569, Elizabeth made him a commissioner for Berkshire.